-First, open the air wash slider control fully to the right side and open the primary air control by unscrewing anti-clockwise fully (about 3 full turns).
-Load the firebox with some fully dry small logs or split logs in a crossed pattern.
+First, open the secondary air wash slider control fully.
+Load the firebox with some fully dry small or split logs in a crossed pattern.
 Make sure the grate is well covered and no big gaps are present.

-Next add plenty of dry kindling sticks and a firelighter ON TOP of the 4 logs.
+Next add plenty of starting fuel, i.e. paper, dry kindling sticks and a firelighter ON TOP of the 4 logs.
 A crib lattice pattern tends to work well.
-If using Maxibrite, place a layer of Maxibrite into the firebox on the base as well and omit the large logs but use plenty of kindling so that the charcoal from the wood ignites the Maxibrite well.
+If using Maxibrite, place a layer of Maxibrite into the firebox on the base as well and omit the large logs but use plenty of kindling with briquettes all around so that the charcoal from the wood ignites the Maxibrite well.

-Light the firelighter(s), leaving the air controls fully open and close the door.
-It should not be necessary to leave the door open but DO NOT leave the stove unattended if you find it necessary to leave the door ajar.
+Light the firelighter(s), leaving the air controls fully open the door slightly ajar for 5-10 minutes to enhance initial starting and reduce smoke emission - DO NOT leave the stove unattended if you find it necessary to leave the door ajar.
 The kindling will burn and set light to the logs by radiation and breaking down to charcoal gradually and with fewer emissions than the traditional logs on top methods.

-Allow the fuel to reach a steady burn and usually the initial fuel can be left to burn down to charcoal without much further attention.
-Next build the fire up carefully by adding a couple of small split logs or an amount of Maxibrite briquettes at a time.
+Allow the fuel to reach a steady burn and usually the initial fuel can be left to burn down to nearly charcoal without much further attention.
+Next build the fire up carefully by adding a couple of small split logs or a relatively small amount of Maxibrite briquettes at a time.
 Do not overload the fire bed with more than two or three small logs at a time.

 Once you have a good fire bed established across the grate, further fuel can be added step by step as required.
-Don't be tempted to overload the fire bed with fuel all at once or close down the air controls until the fire is really well established for some time.
+A good indication of a well established smokeless fuel fire is the widespread coverage of grey ash on the black fuel pieces.
+Don't be tempted to overload the fire bed with fuel all at once or close down the air controls too much until the fire is really well established for some time.
 Once the ignition period is well under way, gradually reduce the air controls then fully close the primary air if burning wood and use the controls to establish the burning intensity you require.

-7.10 Re-fuelling
+6.11.
+Re-fuelling

 When burning Maxibrite the fire will begin to die down with a significant amount of white ash showing amongst the fuel.
-Shake the grate using the shaker and then gently run a poker through the fire bed to remove most of the ash into the ashpan.
+Gently run a poker through the fire bed to remove most of the ash into the ashpan.
 Empty the ashpan if it is nearly full and then re-fuel with a good load of briquettes.
-The fuel load should initially be level with the top of the fuel retainer and not above the rear firebox liner tertiary air inlet profiling.
+The fuel load should initially be level with the top of the fuel retainer and not above the rear firebox liner.
 Whilst approval test cycles are 1 or 2 hours, a stove burning Maxibrite may be kept in overnight easily under normal conditions.